 A memorial service will be held at the Moose Club, 18 Golf Club Rd., Newport, NH 03773, from 6 - 8 PM on August 4, 2019.
 All are welcome to attend.
 A Celebration of Life will be held at later date at the convenience of the family.

 In lieu of flowers, please consider assisting Colin's wife, Alice, with funeral expenses by donating in his name to the funeral home.

 There are not enough words to express the appreciation felt forwards the members of the LSVNA and Hospice team, whom are now friends for life and cared for Colin, and the amazing staff in MacConnell Unit and Stearns II at Sullivan County Healthcare.
 They would all walk by our side until the end.

 Colin will be loved and missed by all who knew him and never, ever forgotten.

 Newton-Bartlett Funeral Home is assisting the family with arrangements.

-To send flowers to Colin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colin G. Halleck, please visit our floral store.